admyazeed/number-range-summarizer/README.md

 2. **Input is sorted**: Numbers are sorted in ascending order during collection.
 3. **No invalid characters**: Non-numerical characters are ignored, printing an error message for degbugging.
 4. **Input is non-empty**: Summarizing a null or empty collection returns an empty string.
+5. **Input numbers are sufficiently small**: Numbers in input do not exceed Integer maximum or minimum values in Java.